dovecot/documentation/source/admin_manual/debugging/debugging_authentication.rst

 Debugging Authentication
 ========================

-Most importantly set ``auth_debug=yes``, which makes Dovecot log a debug line for just about anything related to authentication.
-If you're having problems with passwords, you can also set ``auth_debug_passwords=yes`` which will log them in plaintext.
+Most importantly set :dovecot_core:ref:`log_debug = category=auth <log_debug>`,
+which makes Dovecot log a debug line for just about anything related to authentication.

+If you're having problems with passwords, you can also set :dovecot_core:ref:`auth_debug_passwords=yes <auth_debug_passwords>` which will log them in plaintext.
 After that you'll see in the logs exactly what dovecot-auth is doing, and that should help you to fix the problem.

 For easily testing authentication, use: